-My name is Brandon Gillman and I am currently a junior at Washington University in St. Louis.
+My name is Brandon Gillman and I am currently a senior at Washington University in St. Louis.
 I grew up and went to high school in Livingston, New Jersey and now I live in Boca Raton, FL.
 I am studying systems engineering, with a minor in operations and supply chain management and am a brother in the Sigma Phi Epsilon fraternity.

 I actually took a year off between high school and college in my battle with Crohn’s Disease, a year in which I had multiple surgeries, spent countless days in the hospital, and saw my weight drop by more than 40 pounds.
 Now, I am back at school and feeling as healthy as ever, although I do take my fair share of pills.